K-smetana/TelegramBot/README.md

 # TelegramBot
-Bot for doing useful activity and getting some rewards
+Bot for doing useful activity and getting some rewards for done activity.